Puercosuchus: Limbs and girdles

 The humerus is broadly similar to other azendohsaurids, with widely expanded ends and a prominent deltopectoral crest, although its shaft is more slender than those of Azendohsaurus or Shringasaurus.
 The ulna is more expanded proximally with a developed olecranon process at the elbow, which is comparatively more rounded rather than pointed as in Azendohsaurus.
 Some of the referred specimens also have an extra bony ossification sutured to the end of the olecranon process, which only occurs in some other archosauromorphs such as Protorosaurus.
 The anteromedial (or coronoid) process of the ulna is uniquely hooked in Puercosuchus, compared to the rounded anteromedial process of Azendohsaurus.
 The radius is also wider proximally, and like other malerisaurines (but not Azendohsaurus) its proximal end has an upward-curving and pointed posterior process, although it is larger in Puercosuchus than Malerisaurus.
-Only the metacarpals are known from the hand, lacking any known phalanges or unguals, of which the fifth metacarpal is noticeably proportionately shorter than the others.
+Only the metacarpals are known from the hand, lacking the phalanges of the digits, of which the fifth metacarpal is noticeably proportionately shorter than the others.
+Isolated claws (unguals) of Puercosuchus are hooked, as in other azendohsaurids, with the largest showing the strongest curvature.
+It is not known whether these claws come from the fore or hind feet, but strongly curved claws are present on both in other azendohsaurids.